zyllian/zyllian.github.io/site/images/makeup-first-lol.md

 alt: Bathroom mirror selfie of me in a cap, dark-rimmed glasses, and a flannel button-up over a mesh shirt wearing some light red lipstick, light and slightly orange blush around the nose, and poorly applied eyeliner.
 file: makeup-first-lol.jpeg
 tags: [me, selfie]
+draft: true # decided i don't want this live for now
 ---

 had the house to myself to try out some outfits and makeup without any external pressure